ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/BrahmaF4/README.md

 - BATT_CURR_MULT 37

-## Compass
+## Compass & Baro

-The Darkmatter® Brahma F4 do not have a builtin compass, but you can attach an external compass using I2C on the SDA and SCL pads.
+Internal DPS310 Baro
+No Internal Compass.
+External on I2C BUS1

 ## Loading Firmware

-Initial firmware load can be done with DFU by plugging in USB with the bootloader button pressed.
-Then you should load the "with_bl.hex" firmware, using your favourite DFU loading tool.
+Initial firmware load can be done via DFU by plugging in USB while the bootloader button is pressed and held.
+Then you should load the "*_with_bl.hex" or "AP_Bootloader.hex" firmware, using your preferred DFU programming tool.

-Once the initial firmware is loaded you can update the firmware using any ArduPilot ground station software.
-Updates should be done with the *.apj firmware files.
+Once the initial firmware or bootloader is flashed you can update the firmware using "Mission Planner" or "QGroundControl".
+Future updates should be done via the *.apj firmware files.